-- 6.1.8 For traditional ticket raffles, a record of each ticket drawn must be made indicating the: - a) ticket number; - b) name, address, and phone number of the prize-winner; and - c) time and date the ticket was drawn. - 6.1.9 Winning tickets must be immediately exhibited to witnesses and held open for inspection until the end of the draw or until returned to the draw container to be eligible for additional prizes. - 6.1.10 If a draw occurs and the licensed charitable organization later determines not all eligible ticket stubs/electronic entries were placed into the draw, AGLC is to be notified immediately.
-A Discrepancy Report must be submitted by an executive member of the licensed charitable organization to AGLC within three days of discovering not all eligible tickets/entries were placed into the draw.
-The Discrepancy Report must specify the total number of affected tickets/entries and an explanation for how the problem occurred.
-Normally, the licensed charitable organization will have to conduct a second draw with all eligible ticket stubs/entries and award another set of prizes equivalent to the original list of approved prizes. - 6.1.11 If the licensed charitable organization determines that more than one eligible ticket/electronic entry with the same number was placed in the draw, the licensed charitable organization must notify AGLC immediately.
-An executive member of the licensed charitable organization must submit a Discrepancy Report within three business days of discovering that more than one ticket/entry with the same number was placed in the draw.
-The Discrepancy Report must specify the total number and serial number of the affected tickets/entries and an explanation for how the problem occurred.
-If a draw occurs, the licensed charitable organization must normally award another set of prizes equivalent to the original list of approved prizes for every ticket/entry with the same winning number.
+- 6.1.8 The draw may not be initiated by any person who owns a ticket or a share of a ticket in the draw. - 6.1.9 A record of each ticket drawn must be made indicating the: - a) ticket number; - b) name and contact information of the prize-winner; and - c) time and date the ticket was drawn. - 6.1.10 Winning tickets must be immediately exhibited to witnesses and held open for inspection until the end of the draw or until returned to the draw container to be eligible for additional prizes. - 6.1.11 If a draw occurs and the licensed charitable organization later determines not all eligible ticket stubs were placed into the draw, AGLC is to be notified immediately.
+A Discrepancy Report must be submitted by an executive member of the licensed charitable organization to AGLC within three days of discovering not all eligible tickets were placed into the draw.
+The Discrepancy Report must specify the total number of affected tickets and an explanation for how the problem occurred.
+Normally, the licensed charitable organization will have to conduct a second draw with all eligible ticket stubs and award another set of prizes equivalent to the original list of approved prizes. - 6.1.12 If the licensed charitable organization determines that more than one eligible ticket with the same number was placed in the draw, the licensed charitable organization must notify AGLC immediately.
+An executive member of the licensed charitable organization must submit a Discrepancy Report within three business days of discovering that more than one ticket with the same number was placed in the draw.
+The Discrepancy Report must specify the total number and serial number of the affected tickets and an explanation for how the problem occurred.
+If a draw occurs, the licensed charitable organization must normally award another set of prizes equivalent to the original list of approved prizes for every ticket with the same winning number.